 How to Use Keywords on YouTube

-Clear copy in your video description will help search algorithms best understand what context to present them in search results, and match them with the right audiences.
+Clear copy in your YouTube video SEO description will help search algorithms best understand what context to present them in search results, and match them with the right audiences.

 - Video title: We suggest approximately 5 word video titles, with just one central keyword/keyphrase